yzyhk904/USB_SampleRate_Changer/README.md

   - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/dumpsys-filtered.sh [--all][--help]`
      - outputs active peripheral's information from `dumpsys media.audio_flinger`.
 With `--all` option, this script outputs all perpheral's information from the command.

   - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/getConfig.sh [--all][--help]`
     - outputs breif information of the active audio policy configuration.
 With `--all` option, this script outputs all the information of the configuration.

+  - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/change_resampling_quality.sh [--help] [--reset] [stop_band_dB [half_filter_length]]`
+    - change the resampling quality of AudioFlinger (the OS mixer).
+With "--reset" option, this script clears previous settings. "stop_band_dB" and "half_filter_length" specify stopband attenuation in dB and the number of data needed before the current point (optional), respectively.
+AOSP default values are 98dB and 32, but this script's default values are 140dB and 320 (a mastering quality level).

 * Tips 2: "jitter-reducer.sh" in "extras" folder is an interactive tool derived from ["Hifi Maximizer"](https://github.com/yzyhk904/hifi-maximizer-mod) which could reduce jitter distortions in all digital audio outputs relating to SELinux mode, thermal controls, CPU&GPU governors, camera server, I/O scheduling, virtual memory, wifi suspension and audio effects framework.
 (Jitter distortions reduction is the very key to ultimate hifi audio quality)